martiansoup/mjpg-streamer/README.md

 =============

 This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.
+And libcamera support from https://github.com/ArduCAM/mjpg-streamer.

+This fork also adds support for controlling the [Pimoroni Pan-Tilt Hat](https://shop.pimoroni.com/products/pan-tilt-hat?variant=22408353287).

 mjpg-streamer is a command line application that copies JPEG frames from one or more input plugins to multiple output plugins.
 It can be used to stream